-IFRS Reclassification Revaluation Solvency II Amounts in GBP million Total adjustments adjustments Total Cash and cash equivalents 92.9 - - 92.9
+IFRS Reclassification Revaluation Solvency II Amounts in GBP million Total adjustments adjustments Total Cash and cash equivalents 60.5 0.3 - 60.8

 Cash comprises of cash at banks and in-hand.
-Cash equivalents are short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known cash amounts, are subject to insignificant risks of changes in value and are held for the purpose of meeting short-term cash requirements.
+Cash equivalents are short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known cash amounts, are subject to insignificant risks of changes in value, and are held for the purpose of meeting short-term cash requirements.

-Money market investments that are held for investment purposes (backing insurance liabilities, investment liabilities or equity based on asset liability management considerations) are not included in cash and cash equivalents, but are presented as investment or investment for account of policyholders.
+Money market investments that are held for investment purposes (backing insurance liabilities, investment liabilities, or equity based on asset liability management considerations) are not included in cash and cash equivalents, but are presented as investment or investment for account of policyholders.

 The Fair Value approach is prescribed, with the exception that the amount should not be less than the amount payable on demand.
+There were no judgement, valuation, or recognition assumption changes during the year.